misasa/vstool/README.md

 # gem package -- vstool

-A series of VisualStage 2007 related utilities.
-Obtain stage coordinate from VisualStage 2007, convert the image to fit to the coordinate, and attach the image to VisualStage 2007.
+A series of `VisualStage 2007` related utilities.
+Obtain stage coordinate from `VisualStage 2007`, convert the image to fit to the coordinate, and attach the image to `VisualStage 2007`.

 # Dependency